`Super 11′ sports information departments in 2014 season

 In 2011, he oversaw the redesign and relaunch of Riceowls.com while also writing and co-producing a five-part documentary on the 100th season of Rice Football.

 In 2010, he assumed administrative responsibility of the Owls' video productions and oversaw the creative aspects of Owls Insider, a half-hour show on Fox Sports Houston.
-That same year he was responsible for the expansion of OwlVision's baseball webcast production as well as the first-ever webcast of the C-USA outdoor track and field championship.
+That same year he was responsible for the expansion of OwlVision's baseball webcast production as well as the first-ever webcast of the C-USA outdoor track and field championships in 2011.

 In 2006, his publicity efforts enabled a previously unknown sophomore wide receiver, Jarett Dillard, to become one of three finalists for the Biletnikoff Award finalist.
 In 2008 Dillard became Rice's first Football Writers All American in 50 years.

-He served as Media Coordinator for the 2010 NCAA Men's South Basketball Regional at Reliant Stadium and was Local Media Coordinator for the 2011 Men's Final Four and will reprise that role again in the spring of 2016.
+He served as Media Coordinator for the 2010 and 2015 NCAA Men's South Basketball Regionals in Houston.
+He served as the Local Media Coordinator for the 2011 Men's Final Four and will reprise that role again in the spring of 2016.

 He first came to Houston in the fall of 1985 when he joined the Houston Astros as the assistant director of public relations.
 He remained with the Astros through the spring of 1992 when he was selected to create the media relations department of the expansion Florida Marlins.
 He returned to the Astros in 1998 before entering private business in 1999.

 Pool is a 1980 graduate of the University of Nebraska where he played freshman football (1977).
 He joined the Huskers' SID department as a student assistant and was named Publications Coordinator/Sports Information Assistant upon graduation.